Creatorpravin/JavaScriptGrammar/Evaluation/algorithm_pseudocode.md

 ## 1. Check prime number?
 ### algorithm:
-step 1: initialize strict mode in globally and variable number with input value and type with typeof input and flag = true.
+step 1: initialize strict mode in globally and variable number with input value and type with typeof input and flag = true, convert number to string and assign one variable.

-step 2:check type of input equal to number.if it true then go to step 3.else go to step 10
+step 2:check type of input equal to number and number is not a float value.if it true then go to step 3.else go to step 10

 step 3: check the condition number equal to 2 .